VishalAnton20/Flight-Data-Workflow-Automation-with-AWS-Services/README.md

-# Ingest Daily Flight Data in Redshift Fact Table
+# Event-Driven Flight Data Ingestion and Processing on AWS Cloud

 ## Overview